 I have had two different Canon DSLR cameras, and I highly recommend them.
 I love my Canon EOS 70D, it’s a high quality, crop-body camera, ideal for intermediate level photographers.
 I really love the video and wifi features, which were new compared to my first camera.
 If you’re just getting started, I suggest the Canon EOS Rebel models.
 My very first DSLR was a Canon Rebel XSi.

-When it comes to lens, I have four of varying lengths.
-My go-to lens when I’m traveling is the Canon EF-S 18-55mm, but I also have a wide-angle lens, a mid-range lens and a telephoto lens.
+When it comes to lenses, I have four of varying lengths.
+My go-to lens when I’m traveling is the Canon EF-S 18-55mm, but I also have a wide-angle lens, a mid-range lens, and a telephoto lens.
 Anytime I go to a photography workshop I always bring my whole kit, but anytime I am traveling I try to limit my lenses and accessories depending on the situation.
 Plus carrying a limited kit will help with back and shoulder pain later.

 Note: Make sure you always have an extra battery (unless you charge at night) and spare memory cards.

-In addition to my big DSLR, there are occasions that call for a smaller pocket size camera.
+In addition to my big DSLR, there are occasions that call for a smaller pocket-size camera.
 I love the Canon PowerShot models.
 I always have this guy in my purse for when the occasion calls, and it is perfect when a situation doesn’t allow you to shoot with a larger camera.

 I have an older model, but this Canon PowerShot ELPH 190 IS is comparable to the one I have.
 I really like that in addition to great megapixels for a point-and-shoot it also has video and wifi.